dmjohnsson23/Ordain/README.md

 Following is a list of universal tags, along with their syntax and purpose:

 * `only-if`/`not-if`: Specify a list of denominational prefixes that a target must recognize (or not recognize) to include this object or property.
 Other targets should ignore it.
+* `only-in`/`not-in`: Specify a list of user-defined contexts which tools can use to conditionally include or exclude this property.
 * `check`: Specify a boolean expression that should be checked (asserted) by targets implementing this object or property.
 * `validate`: Specify a named validation rule that should be applied to user input.
 The validation rules may come from a core set, or be cannon-prefixed.
 * `label`: A human-readable in-application label for this datapoint
+* `required`: Takes no arguments, indicates a field is not nullable (or required)
+* `readonly`: Takes no arguments, indicates a field is not read-only

 Additionally, it is recommended that denominational cannons define tags with the following signatures, and targets recognizing those cannons should implement them.